bees-hive/elegant-git/docs/index.md

 available [commands](commands.md)._

 # Workflows
-While developing something, it may be required to format code prior to committing changes or to open several URLs to report release notes after a new release.
-All these and similar actions, which you have to perform in addition to git actions, are your **_workflows_**.
+While developing something, it may be required to format code prior to committing modifications or to open several URLs to report release notes after a new release.
+All these and similar actions, which you're performing in addition to Git actions, are the **_workflows_**.
 And Elegant Git allows automating them (it's like [Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), but for Elegant Git commands).